JBEI/edd/README.md

     * `brew doctor`
  * Python <a name="Python"/>
     Replace default OS X version of Python with the more up-to-date Homebrew version
-   * Note that the current version of EDD is written in Python 2!
    * `brew install python`
    * May need to reload shell to see the proper Python version
-   * Check your work with `python --version`, confirming that the result is version 2.X

  * Replace default OS X version of OpenSSL <a name="OpenSSL"/>
     * `brew install OpenSSL`
  * [Pip](https://pip.pypa.io) <a name="Pip"/>